IBM/predict-insurance-charges-with-autoai/README.md

 * This will take you to the Watson Studio tooling.
 There you will see a heading that says `Start by creating a project` and a button that says `Create Project`.
 Click on `Create a Project`.
 Next click on `Create an Empty project`.

-* On the create a new project page, we will name our project.
+* On the create a new project page, name your project.
 I named mine `insurance-demo`.
 We also need to associate a IBM Cloud Object store instance, so that we can store our data set.
-You can think of IBM Cloud Object Store as something like `Dropbox` or `Box` - a service which stores data, documents, images, and any other files you may need to use.

 * Under `Select Storage service` click on the `Add` button.
 This will take you to the IBM Cloud Object Store service page.
 Leave the service on the `Lite` tier and then click the `Create` button at the bottom of the page.
 You will be prompted to name the service, and choose which data center to deploy the instance to.
 Once you are happy with the naming, and the location click on `Confirm`.